ucrcsedept/course-support/modules/VSCode-Debugging-Part-2/VSCodeDebuggingPart2.md

 ## Examples of Common Errors with Recursion

 Getting used to writing recursive functions is difficult, since thinking recursively is something that we don't usually do.
 A debugger can be useful in illustrating how a recursive function works by seeing the order in which the lines are run, and being able to trace the call stack.
-Since recursion is more of a technique, the way you use recursion will vary based on different problems, so there isn't really a universal list of common errors.
+Since recursion is more of a technique, the way you use recursion will vary based on different problems, so there isn't really a (big) universal list of common errors since different problems have difference recursive solutions.
 However, recognizing these errors will help you write and debug recursive functions.

-### Not Reaching Base Case
+For these examples, try to trace them *by hand* first to see if you can figure out what is wrong, then use the debugger to see where the function is wrong.

+### Common Error 1:

 ```cpp
 #include <iostream>